IEAWindTask37/windIO/docs/index.rst

 .. only:: html

-Frameworks defining the inputs and outputs for systems engineering MDAO of wind turbine and plants.
+The repository defines two frameworks defining the inputs and outputs for systems engineering MDAO of wind turbine and plants.
+The frameworks are implemented in two json-schemas, one for the turbine and one for the plant, to enforce an ontology of how the data should be organized.
+The reference wind turbines designed within work package 2 of the IEA Wind Task 37 are checked against the schema through unit testing.

     Author: `IEA Wind Task 37 Team <mailto:pietro.bortolotti@nrel.gov>`_